 Hair growth in the area where the lotion is applied may also be enhanced.

 Generally, eczema isn’t contagious.
 However, there are instances when the condition is contagious.
 If you have eczema caused by scabies or fungi, then it is transmissible to other people.
 However, these forms of eczema aren’t prevalent.

 Other than these two forms of eczema, all other types of eczema aren’t contagious.
-You cannot catch eczema atopic dermatitis or eczema caused by an allergy.

 While the exact cause of eczema remains unclear, dermatologists know that most people develop eczema from a combination of environmental factors and genes.
 This means that an individual’s immune system and genetic makeup determines if you get eczema or not.